resohead/posts/laravel-mail-config/index.md

 ## Default to address
 You might want to store email addresses of site owner in a config file so you can deliver admin emails to them through mailables.

+> :warning:
-> ⚠ **Warning!** Do not create a `to` key in the `config/mail.php` file!
+> Do not create a `to` key in the `config/mail.php` file!
 This is reserved as a universal delivery address for development/testing.
 Doing this will override all delivery addresses on the mailables.

 In the example below we will keep our 'internal' email addresses in a `site` key.